ijl/orjson/README.md

 `loads()` deserializes JSON to Python objects.

 It raises `orjson.JSONDecodeError` on invalid input.
+This exception is a subclass of `ValueError`.

 ```python